 Dovilė Kuzminskaitė is Assistant Professor in Vilnius University, Faculty of Philology, Institute for Literary, Cultural and Translation Studies.
 Her research area is Latin American literature and Contemporary literature in Spanish language.

-Atėnė Mendelytė (PhD, Lund University) is a film scholar and Assistant Professor at the Center of Scandinavian Studies, Vilnius University.
+Atėnė Mendelytė (PhD, Lund University) is a film scholar and Associate Professor at the Center of Scandinavian Studies, Vilnius University.
 She teaches graduate and undergraduate courses in film, media, and visual studies.

 Rūta Morkūnienė is MD, PhD student and junior assistant at the Department of Anatomy, Histology and Anthropology of Institute of Biomedical Sciences, Faculty of Medicine, Vilnius University.